 Gary Power was the man behind the 'homegrown' software label Pelagon Software, which produced several text adventures for the ZX Spectrum range of home computers back in the 1980s.
 I contacted him towards the end of 2019 and he very kindly agreed to answer my questions about the games he'd written over thirty years ago.

 In 1985 and 1986, Gary's titles could often be seen advertised in the small ads section of magazines such as Sinclair User and Popular Computing Weekly.

-Programmed in BASIC, his adventures features lots of extra embellishments which Gary was keen to highlight despite the limited word count of the small ads.
-His 'space adventure program' Terraform, for example, was described as featuring 'startling sound effects and riveting storyline'.
+Programmed in BASIC, his adventures featured lots of extra embellishments which Gary was keen to highlight despite the limited word count of the small ads.
+His 'space adventure program' Terraform, for example, was described as containing 'startling sound effects and riveting storyline'.